 Found in every cell of the body, coenzyme-Q10 is a vitamin-like substance that performs a host of functions for the circulatory system.
 It helps prevent lipid oxidation, supports already-normal-range blood pressure levels and protects the cardiovascular system.

 What Does Your Blood Pressure Reading Tell You?

 Perhaps you’ve wondered what the numbers mean in a blood pressure reading.
+After all, rates on life insurance with high blood pressure can be different to people who don’t suffer from this.
 Blood pressure refers to the force, or pressure, that blood exerts on arterial walls as it circulates through the body.
-Traditional blood pressure monitors use mercury to measure this exerted pressure, and the numbers are derived from how far up the tube the mercury is pushed during the contractions and relaxations of the heart, measured in millimeters.
+Traditionally, blood pressure monitors use mercury to measure this exerted pressure, and the numbers are derived from how far up the tube the mercury is pushed during the contractions and relaxations of the heart, measured in millimeters.

 If you have a blood pressure reading of 120/80, it means that, during a heart contraction (systole), the mercury was pushed 120 mm up the bar; during the time the heart relaxes (diastole), the mercury was pushed 80 mm up the bar.
 Thus, the top number is the systolic measurement, and the bottom number is the diastolic measurement.
 A systolic measurement of 130 or more is concerning, and your doctor will most likely recommend eating a healthier diet, getting more exercise, losing weight, and/or looking into natural or pharmaceutical methods of decreasing the pressure that your heart and arteries are under.

 Featuring a powerful blend of herbal ingredients, including Coleus forskohlii, olive leaf extract, grape seed extract and hawthorn berries as well as the amino acid arginine, Blood Pressurex offers herbal support for healthy cardiovascular function.